baden03/t-minus-countdown/readme.txt

 * The plugin came to be.

 == Upgrade Notice ==
-no longer requires now.php. widget now accepts only expected values. all links now https. plugin has been fully tested with WordPress 4.7.3
+scripts do not load on customize.php page & removed now.php from js. fully tested with WordPress 4.8